Health & Wellness

 Hookworms can latch to cats' feet or fur, and once they're inside your cat, they can cause some uncomfortable side effects.
 Let's make sure your cat goes protected.

-“Hookworms are a type of intestinal parasite — a worm — that can live in the small intestines of many different species, including cats,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+“Hookworms are a type of intestinal parasite — a worm — that can live in the small intestines of many different species, including cats,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.
 “They’re transmitted when a cat ingests hookworm eggs shed in the stool of other animals.”